 4th November, 2009, Sutton Coldfield, West Midlands, UK.

 Norges Miljøvernforbund (NMF) will be holding an International EMF Conference at the Clarion Hotel, Stavanger Hall, Stavanger, Norway on 17th November, 2009.
 The purpose of the conference is to share the expertise from many of the worlds leading international scientific experts on the biological effects of microwave radiation and to develop policy recommendations to find a safer way forward in order to protect public health from exposure to emissions from mobile phones, phone masts, Wi-Fi, DECT phones, WIMAX and other forms of wireless technology.
+Because of the widespread nature of these, it can be worth investing in a means to detect sources of EMF in your home and daily life, using a device such as The Acousticom 2 to make the task easier.

 Exposure to electromagnetic radiation has been documented to have major biological effects on living tissue.
 The exponential increase in the use of wireless technologies is expected to present serious, global public health consequences in the near future according to many doctors and scientists.
 The scientific facts are generally ignored by the wireless industry and most governments, despite mounting evidence of severe health effects, ranging from heart irregularities, changes in brain function, including memory loss, performance impairment in children, headaches and fatigue, sleep disorders and neurodegenerative conditions, reduction in melatonin secretion, brain tumours and cancers.